KSaravanan07/mqtt-board-game/README.md

 # MQTT Board Game

 This repository contains the Python code for running an MQTT board game with HiveMQ as the MQTT broker.
+The same code can be updated to use AWS IOT-Core as MQTT Broker with minimal changes.
+That requires you to add your AWS account connection informtation to the AWS Broker.

 ## How to Run